 We see US troops fighting their way along the beach.

 The Sergeant sends Zab to report to the Colonel (Walter Flesch).
 First we see the watch on the wrist of a dead soldier.
 Zab seeks cover and stumbles over another corpse with an open ribcage.
 Shocked, he drops his cigar into the corpses intestines so he takes new cigar from his pocket and also the dead mans helmet.
 He reaches the Colonel, reports that the soldiers were able to break through and the Colonel orders the rest of his men to march further into the country.

-We see a banner saying „Vive Les Americains“ above a picture of Harry S. Truman.
+We see a banner saying „Vive Les Americains“ above a picture of Franklin D. Roosevelt.
 Below that a few wounded people are gathered around a picture of Winston Churchill.